As U.S. election nears, efforts intensify to misinform, pressure voters

 Critics of the so-called Citizens United ruling - which also led to the creation of big-money "Super PACs," or political action committees that can raise and spend unlimited amounts and have been a force in this presidential campaign - say it could make workers feel coerced into voting for certain candidates.

 Several companies have sent out letters urging their employees to vote for Romney.
-The Koch brothers, who have given millions of dollars to back Romney and other Republicans, have come under fire for sending a "voter information packet" to 45,000 employees of Koch Industries' Georgia Pacific.
+The Koch brothers, who have given millions of dollars to back Romney and other Republicans, have come under fire for sending a "voter information packet" to 45,000 employees of Koch Industries and its Georgia Pacific unit.

 The packet, obtained by the political magazine In These Times, includes a list of candidates the company supports, with Romney at the top of the list.
 It also includes a letter from Koch Industries President David Robertson saying that "many of our more than 50,000 U.S. employees and contractors may suffer the consequences" if voters elect candidates who increase regulations and hinder free trade - a presumed jab at Obama.

+Robertson said in the letter that "the candidate you pick is your choice, and your choice alone."

-Some Democrats accused Georgia Pacific of trying to force workers into voting for Romney.
+Some Democrats accused Georgia Pacific, a pulp and paper firm, of trying to force workers into voting for Romney.

 Lynn Rhinehart, general counsel for the AFL-CIO, the largest group of labor unions in the United States, said that employers may communicate with their workers about candidate choices, but should not link a vote with keeping their jobs.